-South Derbyshire Housing Growth 2011 - 2028
+South Derbyshire Housing Growth 2008 - 2028

-4.19 The Localism Act and the NPPF introduce a requirement for local authorities to plan on a larger than local scale under the statutory Duty to Co-operate.
+4.23 The Localism Act and the NPPF introduce a requirement for local authorities to plan on a larger than local scale under the statutory Duty to Co-operate.
 This means that adjoining councils should work together to meet the development needs collectively of the area, particularly where these needs cannot be wholly met within the local authority area.
-As part of the Derby HMA South Derbyshire has worked in an aligned manner with Derby City and Amber Valley Borough Council since 2009.
+As stated earlier South Derbyshire has worked in an aligned manner with Derby City and Amber Valley Borough Council since 2009.